AkshayAgarwal007/Moodly/README.md

 ## What is Moodly?

 Moodly is a student intimation system for Moodle (NIIT University).
-It a desktop app which keeps you updated with notifications of files uploaded or any forum updates (of the courses you are registered in) on NU-Moodle.
+It is a desktop app which keeps you updated with notifications of files uploaded or any forum updates (of the courses you are registered in) on NU-Moodle.
 In addition to that it also helps you download and manage your Moodle course files.

 Moodly is written in Python.
-It uses PyQt5, a set of python bindings for the Qt5 Application framework for its GUI, Requests for sending HTTP requests and BeautifulSoup for HTML parsing.
+It uses PyQt5, a set of Python bindings for the Qt5 Application framework for its GUI, Requests for sending HTTP requests and BeautifulSoup for HTML parsing.

 This does not make use of any Moodle API because it was intended to be a Web Scrapping Project.